Updated as of 1.25.7

 - the CPL button on the A/P menu changes to CPL WYPT

 We can now engage CPL WYPT mode, in this mode the jet will turn until it is on a heading directly towards the waypoint.
 This mode simply keeps the jet pointing directly to the waypoint, it does not follow the flight plan Sequence or correct for wind drift.
-Once you reach the waypoint you have to press the up arrow on the right side of the HSI to change the next waypoint in sequence, then engage CPL WYPT mode again
+Once you reach the waypoint you have to press the up arrow on the right side of the HSI to change the next waypoint in sequence, then engage CPL WYPT mode again.
+If you wish to fly a specific course towards the Waypoint you can use the CRS switch above the Engine Fuel Display to set your desired course, once you engage CPL WYPT the jet will fly a 45 degree intercept then fly inbound to the waypoint on the desired course.

 Roll mode simply maintains the current bank angle, the desired bank angle can be changed by simply rolling the jet with the stick, once the stick is released the new bank angle is set as the desired bank angle.